Towards Federated Learning on Time-Evolving Heterogeneous Data: Introduction

-We present a unified framework, termed Continual Federated Learning (CFL), together with a novel client and time drift modeling approach, to capture complex FL scenarios involving time-evolving heterogeneous data, including standard cross-device FL scenario, stateless scenario, and local dataset overlapping.
+We present a unified framework, termed Continual Federated Learning (CFL), together with a novel client and time drift modeling approach, to capture complex FL scenarios involving time-evolving heterogeneous data, including standard cross-device FL scenario, stateless scenario, and local data set overlapping.
 This is the first theoretical study, to our knowledge, that describes the time-evolving nature of FL.

 \item We provide rigorous convergence analysis for the CFL methods.
 Our theoretical analysis explains the faster and more stabilized optimization of the CFL methods over that of \fedavg under time-evolving scenarios, and conjecture their variance reduction effect.
-In addition, we provide tight convergence rates for standalone CL methods on convex and strongly-convex problems: to the best of our knowledge, we are the first to provide such guarantees for CL on SGD. \item We thoroughly examining some conventional CL methods under the scope of CFL framework: the insights therein offer a valuable practical guideline.
+In addition, we provide tight convergence rates for standalone CL methods: to the best of our knowledge, we are the first to provide such guarantees for CL on SGD. \item We thoroughly examining some conventional CL methods under the scope of CFL framework: the insights therein offer a valuable practical guideline.
 We believe filling such gaps is valuable to the FL community and has not been done yet.
-We demonstrate the efficacy and necessity of CFL methods over the SOTA FL baselines across a range of time-evolving heterogeneous data scenarios and datasets. \end{itemize}
+We demonstrate the efficacy and necessity of CFL methods over the SOTA FL baselines across a range of time-evolving heterogeneous data scenarios and data sets. \end{itemize}